iritkatriel/finally/README.md

               break / continue
 ```

-I then found the current source code for each occurence, and categorized it.
+I then found the current source code for each occurrence, and categorized it.
 For
 cases where the code seems incorrect, I created an issue in the project's bug
 tracker.
 The responses to these issues are also part of the data collected in
 this investigation.